SBA 7a Loan

 - 100% "plus" financing for purchase, construction or renovation of a building for existing businesses.
 No down payment is required for ground up construction of a new building, a major renovation or purchase of real estate for use by the business.
 Profitable businesses can get loans well over 100% loan to value/loan to cost which can include financing for business debts, equipment purchase or refinance, working capital, moving costs, etc.

-- SBA Loan for Online Business - the 7a program can be used to buy an online business and for truly strong borrowers and strong transactions, loans can be for more than $5 million with some lenders.
+- SBA Loan for Online Business - the 7a program can be used to buy an online business (and all of the above rules apply).
+Truly strong borrowers with strong transactions can borrow more than $5 million with some lenders.
 Full details on our blog here: SBA e commerce loans.

 - Start Up of a New Business - startups can be difficult and many lenders are not interested in loans under $250K but there are definitely lenders who will do them.